kienmatu/ubuntu-mimic-macos/README.md

 # ubuntu-mimic-macos
-Mimic the macOS font on GNOME Ubuntu (the whole system and most websites).
+Mimic the macOS font on Ubuntu (the whole system and most websites).
 <div style="display:block">
   <img src="./screenshots/facebook_before_after.png" width="80%" style="margin:3px auto;display:block">
 </div>

 ## Introduction
-I want to bring the smooth font UX on macOS into Ubuntu GNOME.
+I want to bring the smooth font UX on macOS into Ubuntu GNOME/ KDE Plasma (Kubuntu).

 So I chose the font `Inter`, it is the font used on Figma and ElementaryOS, and it is open-source.